ef32/sample-nwjs/sample/KioskAppConfiguration/Readme.md

 ## MicaKioskApp

-This is configuration for [MicaWebApp] to run it as kiosk application using [NW.js](http://nwjs.io/).
+This is configuration for turf to run it as kiosk application using [NW.js](http://nwjs.io/).

 ## Prerequisites

 To run kiosk application:

 - NW.js is required.
 It can be downloaded [here](https://github.com/nwjs/nw.js#downloads).
-- MicaWebApp should be run.
+- turf  should be run using ng serve on port 4200.

 ## Usage